The Strategic Overhaul of India's Defence Sector: Disbanding the Ordnance Factory Board

 The dissolution of the Ordnance Factory Board and its reconstitution into seven specialized DPSUs marks a pivotal shift in India's defence narrative.
 This move is not just about restructuring an organization; it's about realigning India's defence manufacturing philosophy with contemporary global standards.
 As the nation embarks on this journey, the transformation promises to redefine India's defence production capabilities, making them more agile, innovative, and competitive.
 This strategic overhaul is a bold leap towards achieving India's long-cherished goal of self-reliance in defence manufacturing, reinforcing its position as a global defence player.

-UPPSC Architectural-Cum Planning Assistant Exam 2024 Application Form
+UKSSSC Assistant Accountant Exam 2025 Application Form

-NIT Manipur Teaching Recruitment 2024-25 Application Form
+NIT Patna Teaching Recruitment 2025 Application Form